Deployment

 PostgreSQL Settings:

-postgresql.external_database_url- External PostgreSQL connection string (recommended for production)postgresql.enabled- Enable managed PostgreSQL instance (default: true, disabled if external_database_url is set)
+postgresql.external_database_url- External PostgreSQL connection string (recommended for production)postgresql.enabled- Whether to deploy a self-hosted PostgreSQL instance in your Kubernetes cluster (default: true)

 For external PostgreSQL (recommended for production):